bgcarlisle/ctcovidstop/README.md

 # ctcovidstop: Clinical trials that stopped during the Covid-19 pandemic

-This *R* package provides a database of all ClinicalTrials.gov NCT Numbers corresponding to clinical trials that were "stopped" (had their overall status changed to "Terminated," "Suspended," or "Withdrawn") between 2019-12-01 (the month of the first human cases of SARS-CoV-2) and 2022-11-30 (three-year data cutoff).
-This dataset indicates the date that a trial was stopped, whether it was started again and on what date, and the contents of the "why stopped?" field on the date the trial stopped.
+This *R* package provides two databases of ClinicalTrials.gov NCT Numbers corresponding to clinical trials that were "stopped" (had their overall status changed to "Terminated," "Suspended," or "Withdrawn").
+The `c19stoppedtrials` dataset contains NCT numbers for all trials that stopped between 2019-12-01 (the month of the first human cases of SARS-CoV-2) and 2022-11-30 (three-year data cutoff), and the `comparator` dataset contains NCT numbers for trials that stopped in the three years prior to the bounds for the `c19stoppedtrials` dataset (2016-12-01 to 2019-11-30).

+The `c19stoppedtrials` dataset indicates the date that a trial was stopped, whether it was started again and on what date, and the contents of the "why stopped?" field on the date the trial stopped.
 This dataset also includes columns with manually coded data for whether the "why stopped?" field explicitly indicates that the reason for stopping included the SARS-CoV-2 pandemic.

 Manually extracted data columns were single-coded by Dr Benjamin Gregory Carlisle.
 To ensure data quality, a random sample of 100 trials were tripled-coded by two other independent raters.
 A Light's kappa of 1 was calculated among the three sets of ratings, indicating perfect agreement.

+The `comparator` dataset for stopped trials for the three years prior includes all the same columns as the `c19stoppedtrials` dataset, except for the manually coded fields whether the trial stopped due to the SARS-CoV-2 pandemic.

 ## To install and use